 This easy 2-ingredient microwave maple fudge recipe produces the creamiest maple fudge you will ever taste.
 It has all the maple flavor you love in a traditional fudge without all of the fuss.
 No candy thermometer needed!

 Maple fudge is a popular traditional fudge but it can be very finicky to make.
-If you’ve ever tried to boil maple syrup you know that it can crystallized very easily.
-With this maple fudge recipe there is no boiling necessary, you simply stir maple syrup into melted white chocolate.
+If you’ve ever tried to boil maple syrup you know that it can crystallize very easily.
+With this maple fudge recipe, there is no boiling necessary, you simply stir maple syrup into melted white chocolate.

 Yep, that’s it.
 Seriously, it’s that easy to make amazing maple fudge.